EFL - ESL activities and games for teaching prepositions of time

 Go to bed

-In groups of three or four, the students will now ask each other questions to find out how their weekday routines differ from their weekends.
+Next, split the class into groups of three or four and have the students ask each other questions to find out how their weekday routines differ from their weekends.
 Monitor for the correct usage of time prepositions and demo with a student before the others begin.
 You may also want to encourage the use of frequency adverbs:

 Teacher: What time do you get up on weekdays?